 Fr.
 Lawrence worked at a number of secular jobs until the parish could grow and offer full-time support.
 As the parish grew, it moved from its original back-yard location to rent a number of church facilities in Surrey and Langley.
 Eventually it was able to purchase property at its present location in Langley.

 A number of B.C. clergy trace their beginnings to St. Herman’s parish.
 Priests and deacons from All Saints Church in Victoria, St. Barnabas Church in Comox, St. John of Shanghai in Vancouver and St. Aidan’s Church in Cranbrook all were baptized at St. Herman’s.
 It is served by Fr.
-Lawrence, assisted by Deacon Gregory Wright.
+Lawrence, assisted by Deacons Gregory Wright, Symeon Price and Zaccheus Green.
 All services are in English.

 Today the majority of the parish consists of converts, just like its first founders, as well as a number of members from several different traditionally Orthodox backgrounds.
 The parish community, with a great number of young families, has mostly outgrown its present quarters and is actively working on a building project that will allow them to worship in a larger and more fully Orthodox temple and more suitable hall facility.